Contents

 For more information on VBScripts and how they are used from within VoiceGuide please refer to this Help file's entry on Run VBScript module.

-an the value of sResult should be set within the script to be either "verify_passed" or "verify_failed".
-That way VoiceGuide will be informed whether the verification of the entered number passed or failed.
+the value of sResult should be set to either "verify_passed" or "verify_failed".

 Paths